Actinophryid: Taxonomy

 Originally placed in Heliozoa (Sarcodina), the actinophryids are now understood to be part of the stramenopiles.
 They are unrelated to centrohelid and desmothoracid heliozoa with which they had been previously classified.

 There are several genera included within this classification.
 Actinophrys are smaller and have a single, central nucleus.
 Most have a cell body 40–50 micrometer in diameter with axopods around 100 μm in length, though this varies significantly.
 Actinosphaerium are several times larger, from 200 to 1000 μm in diameter, with many nuclei and are found exclusively in fresh water.
 A third genus, Camptonema, has a debated status.
 It has been observed once and was treated as a junior subjective synonym of Actinosphaerium by Mikrjukov & Patterson in 2001, but as a valid genus by Cavalier-Smith & Scoble (2013).
 Heliorapha is a further debated taxon, it being a new generic vehicle for the species azurina that was initially assigned to the genus Ciliophrys.

 Classification

-According to the latest review of actinophryid classifications, they are organized into two suborders, three families and three genera.
+According to the latest review of actinophryid classifications, they are organized into two genera and six species.